Butcharts is made up of several different gardens including the Sunken Garden, Rose Garden, Japanese Garden, Italian Garden and Mediterranean Garden.

 Butchart’s Japanese Garden was designed by Jennie Butchart and Japanese landscaper Isaburo Kishida and completed in 1906.
 It features Japanese maple trees, a small bamboo grove, a Shinto Torii gate and, from the bottom, views of the waters of Brentwood Bay.

 If you head down to the water from the Japanese Garden you can catch a 45-minute history and wildlife boat tour around beautiful Brentwood Bay and Tod Inlet.
-In 2015 the cost for these excursions was $18.25 for adults, $14.25 for youth and $11.25 for children ages 5 to 12.

 The Mediterranean Garden